 “Cashless technology and RFIDs (Radio Frequency Identification) combined with self-serve kiosks all underpinned by memberships will help drive real improvements in guest experience in the industry".

-“It’s safe to say that ROLLER is going to continue to innovate with Sage Pay to provide a software platform that will allow us to be market leaders in the leisure and entertainment sector globally.
+“It’s safe to say that ROLLER is going to continue to innovate with Opayo to provide a software platform that will allow us to be market leaders in the leisure and entertainment sector globally.
 Together, our technology provides a way for customers to deliver the best guest experience, drive additional revenue and achieve greater customer attention in their sector.”